 - make sure you use Earth Balance soy free butter stick

-- use grass-fed, hormone free, humanely raised sausage & bacon (I know I’m stepping on a few toes, but when life threatening allergies are a priority, some things must be secondary).
+- if you aren’t vegan, use grass-fed, hormone free, humanely raised sausage & bacon (I know I’m stepping on a few toes, but when life threatening allergies are a priority, some things must be secondary).

 Before everything goes in the oven, the essentials must be cooked on the stovetop, starting with the chopped veggies.
 You could cook everything in the stockpot at 1 time, but I like keeping the veggies and “meat” separate because I can better control the texture of the protein.

 - melt the butter in a large stockpot then add chopped veggies and cook until softened.
 Remove with slotted spoon and set aside.